What is an Overdraft Facility and How Does it Work?

 Yes, most lenders allow you to resume EMI payments before the moratorium ends by submitting a written request.

 If approved by your lender, it will not harm your credit score.
-However, unauthorized EMI non-payment without approval may lower your score.
+However, unauthorised EMI non-payment without approval may lower your score.

-Typically, it ranges between 3 to 6 months, depending on the lender’s policy and RBI regulations.
+Typically, it ranges between 3 and 6 months, depending on the lender’s policy and RBI regulations.

 Yes, you can make partial or full payments during the moratorium if your financial condition improves.
 Doing so can help reduce interest accumulation.